StylesTrip/vending-machine/README.md

 To Run
 ------
-The Vending Machine kata was built with Maven.
+The Vending Machine kata was coded with Java 8 (1.8.0_20) and built with Maven (v.
+3.2.5).

 The tests can be run by typing: "mvn test" at the command line.
 The code was developed with IntelliJ Community Edition 2017.1